Broker Tips: How to Grow Your Insurance Book of Business

 sales process illustration

 We’ve covered what’s changing in the insurance industry.
-Let’s talk about something that’s always been a part of being a broker; getting on the phone with your prospect and turning them into a client.
+Let’s talk about something that’s always been a part of being a broker: getting on the phone with your prospect and turning them into a client.

 Let’s break down a few best practices and strategies that brokers can use to ensure that they are making the most of their sales calls.

 Don’t Overwhelm Your Prospects: Business insurance is complicated.
 Presenting multiple policies with varying limits, exclusions, and add-ons may end up overwhelming your prospects.
-Remember, just because insurance is simple and easy for you, doesn’t mean that your prospects will have the same comfort level.
+Remember, just because insurance is simple and easy for you, doesn’t mean your prospects will have the same comfort level.
 Consider giving better customer service to your insurance prospects by narrowing down the choices for them.
-A client is more likely to buy when given three thoughtful options having to weigh dozens of variables on their own.
+A client is more likely to buy when given three thoughtful options and having to weigh dozens of variables on their own.

 Focus Efforts on Sales Initiatives: Sales initiatives are coordinated outbound marketing efforts with the goal of acquiring a specific type of business.
 Initiatives can target businesses by niche, insurance needs, their current situation, or even buyer characteristics.
 For example, most venture-backed startups will need to secure a directors & officers policy during a specific time frame once they have closed their round of funding.
 A sales initiative targeting startups would allow you to focus your prospecting, cold calling, emailing, and other sales efforts around their specific needs.